erlendd/optomatic/README.md

 Optomatic is not intended as a set-it-and-leave-it tool for auto-machine-learning, although it could be used as one.

-### Comparison with existing tools
+#### Comparison with existing tools
-Before writing optomatic I used the excellent [hyperopt](https://github.com/hyperopt/hyperopt) package, which motivated many of the design decisions I took.
-In particular the use of MongoDB as both a scheduler and as a central datastore for the hyperparameter searches.
-Unfortunately hyperopt is not longer actively maintained, and there are a number of open issues that may be limiting depending on your level of use.
-For me the most serious issue is that categorical hyperparamters are converted to integer values before being stored (see [here](https://github.com/hyperopt/hyperopt/issues/243), which can cause difficulties if you want to extend an existing parameter-sweep to include more categories (it can be done if you're careful about the order).
+Many of the design decisions taken in the development of optomatic were influenced by the excellent [hyperopt](https://github.com/hyperopt/hyperopt) and [optunity](https://github.com/claesenm/optunity) Python packages.
+In particular the use of MongoDB, both as a scheduler and as a central datastore for the parameter searches came from hyperopt.
+Unfortunately hyperopt is no longer maintained, and it has not been officially updated to support MongoDB version 3.
+Optunity supports a wide variety of different optimizers, but currently only natively supports continuous real-valued parameters and doesn't feature a distributed running mode.

+Optomatic currently supports grid search and random searches, using ParameterGrid and ParameterSampler from scikit-learn (within optomatic these are called parameter generators).
+New generators can written by following their structure.

 # Usage
 To use optomatic you need to make a very short **driver** code (responsible for deciding which parameters to try) and you need to define a **scoring** function (which computes the metric to optimize, e.g. log-loss, squared-loss).
 There are examples of both in the examples/ directory.

 The **driver** code decides on new parameters to try and adds these to the database, new parameters are suggested using a generator (you can use ParameterGrid or ParameterSampler from scikit-learn).
 The **worker** connects to the database to find a new set of parameters to try, computes the corresponding score and updates the database with the results.

-#### Running on a single-computer
+#### Running on a single computer
 Start the MongoDB database daemon:

     mkdir ./dbdata/